 3. Cover and set aside.

 4. Cook the rice in plenty of boiling water until tender.
-This took a good 45-50 minutes.
-You can also follow the instructions on the package but I don’t have any luck steaming rice, so I boil it in plenty of water.
-Drain, add the dehydrated onions, and refrigerate overnight.
+Drain, add the dehydrated onions, mix well, and refrigerate overnight.

 Dough making day:

-1. In the morning, take the rice and the levain out of the fridge to warm up before being used in the dough.
+2. Take the rice out of the fridge to warm up before being used in the dough.

-3. Once the autolyse is done and the levain is ready, add the salt, the yogurt, the honey, and the levain to the bowl.
+4. Once the autolyse is done and the levain is ready, add the salt, the yogurt, the honey, the rice mixture, and the levain to the bowl.
 Mix on speed one for a minute to integrate everything, then mix on speed 2 for 9 minutes.

 5. Remove the dough from the mixing bowl and place in a lightly oiled covered tub.
 Let rest 30 minutes in a warm spot (oven with light on).

 6. Do 2 sets of coil folds at 30 minute intervals and then more 2 sets at 45 minute intervals, and then let the dough rise to about 30%.
 It should have irregular bubbles visible through the sides of the container and bubbles on top as well.

 8. Do a final shape by flouring the top of the rounds and flipping the rounds over on a lightly floured counter.
 Gently stretch the dough out into a circle.
 Pull and fold the third of the dough closest to you over the middle.
 Pull the right side and fold over the middle and do the same to the left.
 Fold the top end to the center patting out any cavities.
 Finally stretch the two top corners and fold over each other in the middle.
 Roll the bottom of the dough away from you until the seam is underneath the dough.
 Cup your hands around the dough and pull towards you, doing this on all sides of the dough to round it off.
 Finally spin the dough to make a nice tight boule.